fenago/ml-bootcamp/Lab_3.md

 In
-the previous chapter, we split the data into three parts: train, validation, and test.
+the previous lab, we split the data into three parts: train, validation, and test.
 However, the [train\_test\_split] function splits the data into only two parts: train and test.
 In spite of that, we can still split the original dataset into three parts; we just take